 Important need identified

-“Our Villages in Bryanston and Somerset West provide individualised professional dementia care to our live-in residents, which meant we already had the resources and highly trained personnel in place.
-Therefore, it was relatively easy for us to develop our specialised Respite Care programme, which is proving to be most helpful and beneficial for those families who care for people with dementia,” concludes Oosthuizen.
+“Our Estates in Bryanston and Somerset West provide individualised professional dementia care to our live-in residents, which meant we already had the resources and highly trained personnel in place.
+Therefore, it was relatively easy for us to develop our specialised Respite Care programme, which is proving to be most helpful and beneficial for those families who care for people with dementia,” concludes Gerhard.